telzo2000/coolpad13/firmware/readme.md

 File name: coolpad13_vial.hex
 <br>
 <br>
-I can not answer questions such as setting of BLE Micro Pro.
+I can not answer questions such as setting of BLE Micro Pro or Remap,etc.